 Please double-check the legal status of your designs.
 If you are unsure, try to ask for permission to use them.

 - We will not print names, logos, pictures, or other intellectual property of musical groups or musical artists.

 - We will not print names, logos, pictures, or other intellectual property of sports teams, colleges/universities, clubs, or organizations such as Boston Red Sox, Girl Scouts of America, or Princeton University.

 - We will not print characters, images, actors, or likenesses from cartoon networks, comic books, video games, movies, and television shows.

 - We will not print trademarks, names, or logos for companies.
 For example, you cannot use the name Coca-Cola, Coke, “It’s the Real Thing”, or the design from the cans.

-- We will not print: Photos, caricatures, or other artwork depicting a celebrity.
-Just because you take a picture of a celebrity, it does not give you the right to use the photo on shirts, even if you alter the photo digitally.
-Personal rights are still owned even if the person is no longer living.
+- We will not print photos, caricatures, or other artwork depicting a celebrity.
+Taking a picture of a celebrity does not give you the right to use the photo on shirts, even if you alter the photo digitally.
+Personal rights are still owned even if the person is no longer alive.

 Discovery of illegal designs